-This edition was published by Del Rey Books on March 28, 2006 in paperback and has 353 pages.
+It is part of the Temeraire #1 series and is a This alternative history, fantasy, military, science fiction is a paperback edition that was published by Del Rey Books on March 28, 2006 and has 353 pages.

 First in the Temeraire alternate history-fantasy-military series and revolving around a partnership of dragon and man.